AOMediaCodec/av1-spec/annex.a.levels.md

   * UnCompressedSize is defined as MaxPicSize * BitDepth * (4 + ChromaOverhead) / 32

-  * SpeedAdj is defined as TotalDecodedLumaSampleRate / MaxDisplayRate
+  * SpeedAdj is defined as TotalDecodedLumaSampleRate ÷ MaxDisplayRate

   * MinPicCompressRatio defined as Max( 0.8, MinCompBasis * SpeedAdj * !still_picture )

-  * CompressedRatio is defined as UnCompressedSize / CompressedSize
+  * CompressedRatio is defined as UnCompressedSize ÷ CompressedSize

+**Note:** The ÷ operator represents standard mathematical division (in contrast to the / operator which repesents integer division).
+{:.alert .alert-info }

 If scalability_mode_idc is not present or equal to a reserved value, then TemporalParallelNum and TemporalParallelDen are defined to be equal to 1.